HD Graphics 500 vs GeForce GTX 560 Ti 448

 The GeForce GTX 560 Ti 448 is our recommended choice as it beats the HD Graphics 500 in performance tests.

-Be aware that GeForce GTX 560 Ti 448 is a desktop card while HD Graphics 500 is a notebook one.
+Be aware that GeForce GTX 560 Ti 448 is a desktop graphics card while HD Graphics 500 is a notebook one.

 Vote for your favorite